boeckmann/c64krnl/README.md

 ## Building with UNIX Makefile
 First build the _cbmsum_ utility by invoking _make_ in the `supp` sub-directory.

-Adapt `Makefile.asm6502` and call it via `make -f Makefile.asm6502` to build the ROMs.
-If you have not altered the sources you may compare the checksums of your ROMs via `make -f Makefile.asm6502 verify`.
+Adapt `Makefile` and call it via `make` to build the ROMs.
+If you have not altered the sources you may compare the checksums of your ROMs via `make -f verify`.